nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 ### Peer Connection Message Order

 1. User A sends a [Peer Init](#peer-code-1) to User B.
-If this succeeds, a connection is established, and we're free to send peer messages.
+If this succeeds, a connection is established, and User A is free to send peer messages.
-If this fails (socket cannot connect), we proceed with an indirect connection request (step 2).
+If this fails (socket cannot connect), User A proceeds with an indirect connection request (step 2).
 2. User A sends [ConnectToPeer](#server-code-18) to the Server with a unique token
 3. The Server sends a [ConnectToPeer](#server-code-18) response to User B with the same token
 4. User B sends a [Pierce Firewall](#peer-code-0) to User A with the same token.
-If this succeeds, a connection is established, and User A sends the original [Peer Init](#peer-code-1).
+If this succeeds, a connection is established, and User A is free to send peer messages.
-If this fails, there's no way to establish a connection.
-User B used to proceed with step 5, but this is no longer the case in modern clients.
+If this fails, User B retries for ~1 minute.
+If this still fails, no connection is possible, and User B proceeds with step 5.
-5. User B sends a [Cannot Connect](#server-code-1001) to the Server (**DEPRECATED**, see [Can't Connect To Peer](#server-code-1001))
+5. User B sends a [Cannot Connect](#server-code-1001) to the Server.
-6. The Server sends a [Cannot Connect](#server-code-1001) response to User A
+6. The Server sends a [Cannot Connect](#server-code-1001) response to User A.

 ### Peer Code 0